nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

     /*
-        The gem mine does not exist outside the barricade of the heap-skopes.
+        The gem mine does not exist outside the barricade of the hëap-skopes.
 The Lexscopistanians build the barricade
         around their facility AND the resource.

         a.k.a.